MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 In this lab, you will learn how to export de-identified data from the FHIR service.

 Healthcare organizations frequently conduct research studies with patient medical records as the main source of data.
 This type of study where patient health records are used for non-treatment purposes is referred to as "secondary use" research.
-In the U.S., access to patients' Personal Health Information (PHI) for secondary use is strictly controlled by two federal regulations: [The Revised Common Rule](https://www.hhs.gov/ohrp/regulations-and-policy/regulations/finalized-revisions-common-rule/index.html) and the [Health Insurance Portability and Accountability Act (HIPAA)](https://www.cdc.gov/phlp/publications/topic/hipaa.html#:~:text=The%20Health%20Insurance%20Portability%20and,the%20patient's%20consent%20or%20knowledge.).
+In the U.S., access to patients' Personal Health Information (PHI) for secondary use is strictly controlled by two federal regulations: **The Revised Common Rule** (at +++https://www.hhs.gov/ohrp/regulations-and-policy/regulations/finalized-revisions-common-rule/index.html+++) and the **Health Insurance Portability and Accountability Act (HIPAA)** (at +++https://www.cdc.gov/phlp/publications/topic/hipaa.html#:~:text=The%20Health%20Insurance%20Portability%20and,the%20patient's%20consent%20or%20knowledge+++).
 In the latter case, researchers are not allowed to access patients' PHI unless the information has been de-identified following HIPAA guidelines.
 De-identification (or anonymization) of PHI involves removing details from patients' medical data that could reveal patients' identities.
-HIPAA specifies two methods of de- identification: the [HIPAA Safe Harbor Method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) and the [HIPAA Expert Determination Method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#guidancedetermination).
+HIPAA specifies two methods of de- identification: the **HIPAA Safe Harbor Method** (at +++https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance+++) and the **HIPAA Expert Determination Method** (at +++https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#guidancedetermination+++).
 In this lab, we will get practice using the Azure health data platform to de-identify and export FHIR data according to a set of data redaction/transformation rules.

 In this lab, you will be using the \$export command in the FHIR service to export de-identified FHIR data into an ADLS Gen2 blob storage container.
-The \$export operation in FHIR service is an implementation of the bulk export function detailed in the [FHIR Bulk Data Access specification](https://hl7.org/fhir/uv/bulkdata/export/index.html).
-To familiarize yourself with the FHIR service \$export operation, please read the **How to export FHIR data** article located [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data) and return here when finished.
+The \$export operation in FHIR service is an implementation of the bulk export function detailed in the **FHIR Bulk Data Access specification** located at +++https://hl7.org/fhir/uv/bulkdata/export/index.html+++.
+To familiarize yourself with the FHIR service \$export operation, please read the **How to export FHIR data** article located at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data+++ and return here when finished.

 ## Learning objectives